 To reduce wait times, please ensure you bring your completed consent form to your appointment.

-Find an immunization site with this easy-to-use interactive map.
-Make sure to click what type of vaccine you’re looking for.
+Click the type of vaccine you’re looking for and any other details.
 When you find the location that’s right for you, click on the icon on the map for more information, including how to book your appointment.

 2 Million Doses And Counting

 Manitoba is two million doses strong!
 Together, we’ve reached a major milestone in the largest vaccination campaign in Manitoba’s history.
 Thank you to everyone for doing your part to protect Manitoba.
 If you still need to get your COVID-19 vaccine, find a clinic near you.

 Access vaccine information in a variety of Indigenous languages, as well as Amharic, Hindi, Spanish, Tagalog, and many more.

 Protecting our community works best when we all do our part.